Sai-Charan-Lankoji/Med1/README.md

 - For troubleshooting, check the logs in the respective folder.

 ## License
-This project is licensed under [Insert License Name].
+This project is licensed under MIT.